pravega/bookkeeper-operator/doc/bookkeeper-options.md

 "-XX:+HeapDumpOnOutOfMemoryError",
 "-XX:HeapDumpPath=" + heapDumpDir,
 ```
-if BookKeeper version is greater or equal to 0.4, then the followings are also added to the default memoryOpts:
+if BookKeeper version is greater or equal to 0.4, then the following options are also added to the default memoryOpts:
 ```
 "-XX:+UnlockExperimentalVMOptions",
 "-XX:+UseContainerSupport",